neurord/ShapeShifter/README.md

 Description
 ============
-shape_shifter is a morphology converter which takes in neuron morphology files (.swc or Genesis .p) and simplifies morphology for more efficient use in model simulation. shape_shiter can combine sets of compartments with the same (or similar) radius and with combined length less than specified value of electrotonic length, caculated using either AC or DC methods.
+shape_shifter is a morphology converter which takes in neuron morphology files (.swc or Genesis .p) and simplifies dendritic morphology for more efficient use in model simulation. shape_shiter can combine sets of compartments with the same (or similar) radius and with combined length less than specified value of electrotonic length, caculated using either AC or DC methods.
 Previous trials of this program has resulted in reduction of the orginal file by almost 90%, and greatly increases processing speed in simulation with identical original (non-reduced) response. shape_shifter also can be used to transform a simple morphology with extremely long compartments into smaller compartments with same topology (connectivity).

 **input files**